Winter-2026-CSD-425-Group-2/Login/README.md

 ## How to Use This Template

 - Open `index.html` in your browser to view the form.
-- Customize brand colors by editing CSS variables in `styles.css`.
+- Create a stylesheet in `styles.css`.
 - Replace `action` in `index.html` with your backend endpoint.
 - If you prefer built-in browser validation, remove `novalidate` from the `<form>`.
 - To implement custom submission with JS, uncomment and adapt the `fetch` example in `script.js`.